debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-local-application-servers/activate-security-local-application-server.md

 It is given by the supplier of the application server.
 The Tunnel interface authentication key is shared by the LRC and the application server to secure uplink and downlink packets passing through the tunnel interface.
-For more information, see the [LRC-AS Tunnel Interface Developer Guide](../../integrating-applications-with-tpw.md#lrc-as-tunnel-interface-developer-guide).
+For more information, see the [LRC-AS Tunnel Interface Developer Guide].

 When you provide a Tunnel interface authentication key, its entropy is computed by the system using Shannon's algorithm: